-In this guide, I will present the best 360 camera for virtual tours as of December 2018.
+In this guide, I will present the best 360 camera for virtual tours as of February 2019.
 I will let you know the best 360 cameras for both photo quality and workflow.
 My recommendations are based on my experience as a photographer since 2007, and as a 360 shooter since May 2015.
-I have over fifty 360 cameras at the moment, and I am a Google Trusted Photographer (with 63 photos that have collectively been viewed 3.7 million times).
+I have over fifty 360 cameras at the moment, and I am a Google Trusted Photographer (with 63 photos that have collectively been viewed over 4 million times).

 To determine the best 360 cameras for virtual tours, I compared seventeen 360 cameras, ranging from under $100 to $5,000.
 I shot them under the same lighting conditions and compared them side-by-side.
 Here are my findings.
-UPDATE: I’ve added part 2 of my analysis which includes professional 360 cameras.
+UPDATE: I’ve added new comparisons with the Aleta S2C, Panono, Insta360 One X, GoPro Fusion and Xiaomi Mi Sphere.

 Table of contents: